Welcome to Carronshore’s New Art Blog!

 Please come and visit often and we would welcome any comments.

-11 Responses to “Welcome to Carronshore’s New Art Blog!”
+12 thoughts on “Welcome to Carronshore’s New Art Blog!

 I’m really looking forward to seeing more of your great artwork on here – I’ve seen it first hand in Carronshore Primary, and I know how much it’s admired by staff, children and visitors.